-Envestnet, Inc. ("Envestnet") is a leading provider of intelligent systems for wealth management and financial wellness.
+Envestnet is a leading provider of intelligent systems for wealth management and financial wellness.
 Envestnet's unified technology enhances advisor productivity and strengthens the wealth management process.
 Envestnet empowers enterprises and advisors to more fully understand their clients and deliver better outcomes.

-More than 2,900 companies, including 16 of the 20 largest U.S. banks, 39 of the 50 largest wealth management and brokerage firms, over 500 of the largest registered investment advisers ("RIA"), and hundreds of Internet services companies, leverage Envestnet technology and services.
-Envestnet solutions enhance knowledge of the client, accelerate client on-boarding, improve client digital experiences, and help drive better outcomes for enterprises, advisors, and their clients.
+More than 3,500 companies, including 15 of the 20 largest U.S. banks, 43 of the 50 largest wealth management and brokerage firms, over 500 of the largest RIA, and hundreds of Internet services companies, leverage Envestnet technology and services.
+Envestnet solutions enhance knowledge of the client, accelerate client on-boarding, improve client digital experiences, and help drive better outcomes for enterprises, advisors and their clients.